Skip to main content

 #

 Rebalancing provides a framework for tax-loss harvesting.
-By selling underperforming assets, you can realize losses to offset capital gains elsewhere in your portfolio, reducing your tax liability.
-Over time, tax-efficient rebalancing can enhance after-tax returns substantially.
+By selling underperforming assets, you can realize losses to offset capital gains elsewhere, reducing your tax liability.

-Note: Tax implications vary from country to country.
-Make sure you check your own circumstances
+Tax implications vary from country to country.
+Make sure you check your own circumstances.

 #